ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 program (unless it was saved. ) The computer will ask for the name of the new problem.

-<$LD    This command is similar to NEW, but retrieves the named saved program,
-which may then be added to.
-Either 0LD or NEW must be used in connection with the HELLO sequence, but either may be also used at any later time as well.
+OLD    This command is similar to NEW, but retrieves the named saved program, which may then be added to.
+Either OLD or NEW must be used in connection with the HELLO sequence, but either may be also used at any later time as well.
-Repeated use of QiLD does not affect the saved program; it remains saved until it is unsaved, or until a new version is saved in place of it.
+Repeated use of OLD does not affect the saved program; it remains saved until it is unsaved, or until a new version is saved in place of it.

 SCRATCH This command is very close to NEW in that it erases the previous work